Ruins of Adventure

 - Must take the Path of the Bandit as his first path.

-- When the Lone Wolf reaches 17th level, he receives one bonus non-weapon proficiency slot, and gains access to the Wizard proficiency group.
+- When the Lone Wolf reaches 17th level, he receives one bonus non-weapon proficiency slot, and gains access to one non-weapon proficiency group of his choice.

 - When he reaches 20th level, he receives another bonus non-weapon slot.